Balance is very difficult for leaders. When things go wrong, many of us find it hard to stay calm, cool, and collected.

 - Spend time with your “Foundational Staff” (employees at the lowest levels of your organization) in order to truly hear their struggles and frustrations.
 The rate of strategic risk increases when top-level leaders aren’t aware of what is going on outside the board room.

 - Create opportunities for honest feedback from your stakeholders.
 Welcome “bad news.”
 The more you connect with customers, staff, and the community you serve, the more prepared you will be to respond to increased risks.

 The impact of masculine and feminine energy in organizational leadership is tremendous.
 As a female with management experience in the healthcare technology industry, I know first-hand how difficult it is to lead with intuition, caution, and skepticism.
 Male-dominated fields tend to reward aggressive personalities, and unfortunately this type of culture can push away both women and men who are contemplative and introspective.

 Switching from a dominant and forceful leadership style to one that is nurturing and intuitive can feel uncomfortable.
 And shifting from a passive and introspective leadership style to one that is more assertive and dominant one can be challenging as well.

 Stretching beyond our comfort level allows us to connect more deeply with staff and stakeholders who have opposite personality traits to our own.
 It also provides a rare glimpse into the perspective of others.
 There are many ways to recognize risks, but understanding how others perceive us as leaders is the easiest and most effective way to fix strategic threats.

-Have you found it difficult to balance the Yang and Yin in your management style?
-How do you avoid going to either extreme?
-Feel free to share your comments below.
+Do you find it difficult to balance the Yang and Yin in your management style?
+Schedule a free call to discuss ways to get more control of your business.